-- Call 911 or go to nearest emergency room or treatment center
+- Call 911 or go to the nearest emergency room or treatment center

 - Follow workplace policies

-- Contact Employee Assistance Program (EAP) representative; human resources can provide information on EAP availability
+- Contact an Employee Assistance Program (EAP) representative; your Human Resources department can provide information on EAP availability

 - Post Treatment Resources

-If help is needed not related to alcohol or drug issue, some options include:
+If help needed is not related to an alcohol or drug issue, some options include: